confluentinc/kafka-rest/docs/api.rst

 .. http:get:: /consumers/(string:group_name)/instances/(string:instance)/subscription

-   Get the current subscribed list of topics
+   Get the current subscribed list of topics.

    :param string group_name: The name of the consumer group
    :param string instance: The ID of the consumer instance